Shop now & save up to 80% on medication

 Feline respiratory infection treatment can range from comfort support to prescription medicine.
 Mild cat flu signs may improve with supportive care under veterinary guidance.
 Eye pain, breathing effort, dehydration, marked lethargy, or not eating needs prompt veterinary assessment.
 These signs change which products or resources are worth reviewing.

 Many caregivers ask what is the best antibiotic for feline upper respiratory infection.
 The answer depends on whether bacteria are involved, which tissues are affected, and what the exam shows.
-Questions about doxycycline dosage for cats with upper respiratory infection should always stay with the prescriber, because dosing depends on the cat and the diagnosis.
+Questions about doxycycline dosage for cats with upper respiratory infection should always stay with the prescriber, because dosing depends on the cat and diagnosis.

 Home remedies for cat upper respiratory infection treatment usually mean comfort steps, not curing the infection.
 A veterinarian may discuss moisture, gentle cleaning of discharge, nutrition support, or ways to help a cat smell food.
 Feline upper respiratory infection treatment at home should not delay care if breathing, hydration, eyes, or appetite worsen.